neurodata/checklists/paragraph.md

 9. when introducing a novel concept/word/equation/notation/etc., always explain it *before* usage, rather than after; else the reader will not understand when reading it, and we don't want that!
 3. first sentence of every paragraph describes the entire paragraph
 3. last sentence of every paragraph links to next paragraph
+4. re-word passive tense, "it can be shown", to active, "we show"
+5. make sure tense is consistent within a paragraph.  and past tense is only for things that you or other people did.

 see this [youtube video](https://www.youtube.com/watch?v=rZxaSMzstB8) for details.